Altinn/altinn-studio-docs/content/altinn-studio/reference/subform/_index.en.md

             "type": "subform"
         },
    ```
-10. Navigate to the layout for the page in the main form in which you want to add the sub form table.
+9. Navigate to the layout for the page in the main form in which you want to add the sub form table.
-11. Add `Group` which will serve as the subform table.
-Set `children` to be the subform id.
-Example:
-    ```
-        {
-            "id": "garasje",
-            "type": "Group",
-            "textResourceBindings": {
-            "title": "Garasje"
-            },
-            "children": [
-            "subform-mopeder"
-            ]
-        },
-    ```
-12. Add `Subform` with the [configuration you want](../../reference/subform/config-options/).
+10. Add `Subform` with the [configuration you want](../../reference/subform/config-options/).
 Example:
     ```
         {
             "id": "subform-mopeder",